MicrosoftDocs/customer-insights/ci-docs/predict-product-recommendation.md

 - At least [Contributor permissions](permissions.md)
 - At least 100 customers, preferably more than 10,000 customers.
 - Customer Identifier, a unique identifier to match transactions to an individual customer
 - At least one year of transactional data, preferably two to three years to include some seasonality.
+Ideally, at least three or more transactions per Customer ID.
 Transaction history must include:
   - **Transaction ID**: Unique identifier of a purchase or transaction.
   - **Transaction date**: Date of the purchase or transaction.
   - **Value of the transaction**: Numerical value of the purchase or transaction.
   - **Unique product ID**: ID of the product or service purchased if your data is at a line item level.

-Ideally, at least three or more transactions per Customer ID.

-### Recommended data

-The following data is optional, but recommended for increased model performance.
-The more data the model can process, the more accurate the prediction.
-Therefore, we encourage you to ingest more customer activity data, if available.

-- A product catalog data entity to use as a product filter.
   - **Purchase or return**: A boolean true/false value where *true* identifies that a transaction was a return.
 If the Purchase or Return data is not provided in the model and the **Value of the transaction** is negative, we infer a return.
+- A product catalog data entity to use as a product filter.

 > [!NOTE]
 > - The model requires the transaction history of your customers where transaction is any data that describes a user-product interaction.
 For example, purchasing a product, taking a class, or attending an event.